stinefm/relsad/docs/source/usage/tutorial.rst

         ),
         time_step=Time(1, TimeUnit.Hour),
         time_unit=TimeUnit.Hour,
+        callback=None,
         save_iterations=save_iterations,
         save_dir=save_dir,
         n_procs=number_processes,
     )

+The callback argument allows the user to specify events on an incremental basis.
+It is useful of you want to investigate how a given set of events impact the system reliability for varying repair time etc.

 The results from the simulation are found in the specified `save_dir`.
 They include system reliability indices as well as bus information.